 Because of this huge number of customers in state bank of India, the number of demat and trading account holders in SBI are also high.
 However, many of such users do not know how to use their demat account yet or are in process to learn how to buy a stock using SBI demat account and use it for trading.

 Therefore, in this post I am going to teach you step-by-step procedures about how to buy a stock using a SBI demat account.
 So, be with me for the next 10-15 minutes to expertise the skills of how to buy a stock using SBI demat account.
 Further, this post is divided into three sections- Pre-Research (Things to do before buying a stock), How to open a SBI demat and trading account and how to buy a stock using sbi demat account.
 I will advice the readers not to skip any section and read step-by-step to get the full understanding of how to buy a stock using SBI demat account.
 After reading this post, you will be able to easily start trading using SBI demat and trading account.

 Pre-Research and Things to do before buying a stock.

 Buying stocks are easy when you know what to buy.
 The common advice on the stock market is ‘Buy low and sell high’.
 But the problem is that no one explains how much is low and how much is high.
 Overall, the procedure to find an undervalued stock is not that easy.

 The first step before buying a stock is to figure out how much you want to invest.
 Keep in mind that you should always invest the additional cash left over after meeting all the day-to-day requirements.
 In addition, do not invest if you require the money in near-future.
-For example, do not invest the money that you need to pay the for your kid’s next semester tuition fee.
-You do not want to risk your child’s future for the short term market gains.
+For example, do not invest the money that you need to pay them for your kid’s next semester tuition fee.
+You do not want to risk your child’s future for the short-term market gains.